yuzbamaria/job_search_tracker/README.md

 # job_search_tracker
-An app that helps a user fetch job postings by the keyword and keep track of the job search
+An app that helps a user to keep track of the job search